 You've probably heard of the first two publishers, but what about the last one?
 Wise Music Classical is one of the biggest firms in the world to control classical publishing and licensing.
-They are the equivalent of the Universal Music Group that loves to demonetize YouTube videos.
+They are the equivalent of the Universal Music Group which loves to demonetize YouTube videos.
 Whether you like it or not Wise Music and Hal Leonard control most of the classical music publishing in the world.
 In my estimation, the larger the company, the weaker the quality control.

 Boosey and Sikorski are under the Hal Leonard umbrella.
 Chester, Chant du monde, Schirmer, Novello, and many others are under the Wise Music umbrella.
 But get this, Hal Leonard is technically under the Wise Music umbrella.
 So even though Wise doesn't list Boosey and Sikorski in their publisher list, Hal reports to Wise.

-So basically anything on your stand that is not Breitkopf, Peters, IMC, or Barenreiter somehow has a tie to the Wise Music Group.
+So basically anything on your stand that is not Breitkopf, Peters, IMC, or Bärenreiter somehow has a tie to the Wise Music Group.
 Why did I include Wise in a review about Boosey and Sikorski?
 Because Wise controls Chant du monde, which is the publisher that brings Soviet music to French-speaking countries, like Boosey to English-speaking, and Sikorski to German-speaking.
 If you want to rent orchestral parts to Shostakovich, Kabalevsky, or Khachaturian (all published by Sikorski) in the US, you must contact the Schirmer rental office; and Schirmer is controlled by Wise.
 I hope you are catching all of this.
-To find out which office you need to get in touch with for your rental needs, you can check on zinfonia.com.
-In most cases you will be talking to Boosey or an affiliate of Wise.
+To find out which office you need to get in touch with for your rental needs, you can check zinfonia.com.
+In most cases, you will be talking to Boosey or an affiliate of Wise.

-In addition to Soviet music, Boosey publishes many contemporary composers from English-speaking countries, composers like Bernstein, Copland, Bartok and others.
+In addition to Soviet music, Boosey publishes many contemporary composers from English-speaking countries, composers like Bernstein, Copland, Bartok, and others.
 Sikorski, in addition to Soviet music, publishes many contemporary composers from German-speaking countries: Auerbach, Schnittke, Kancheli, and others.

 Historically, both Boosey and Sikorski have relied heavily on reprinting Soviet music, which is full of mistakes and poorly engraved.
 Some decent old engravings of Boosey's include Mussorgsky/Ravel Pictures, Prokofiev Violin Concerto No. 2, and Bartok Concerto for Orchestra.
 Sikorski's Prokofiev and Shostakovich cello sonatas from the 1960s are well-engraved.
 Those are the plates that IMC now uses in their reprints.
 Please avoid the newer publications of those works from Sikorski (read my blog on yuriyleonovich.com to see why).

-In recent years, Boosey has stepped up their game by hiring a team of top-notch engravers in New York to overhaul their catalog.
+In recent years, Boosey has stepped up its game by hiring a team of top-notch engravers in New York to overhaul its catalog.
 You will find Copland's Symphony No. 3 and Billy the Kid, and a few Prokofiev works in the standard repertoire with the new facelift.
 I got to perform Copland 3 from one of these new engravings.
 It really looks great.
 Prokofiev's Concertino solo/piano edition (edited by Blok) and Cello Concerto orchestra parts have also been overhauled.
 But then again, they are still selling things like Prokofiev's Sinfonia Concertante in the old edition for $70.
 Also, keep in mind that Boosey might be correcting some very obvious mistakes, but they are generally not working with editors who know their sources.
 So the updated editions of Prokofiev will not be fixing any pitch errors like several dozen in Sinfonia.

 A short story about Boosey and Prokofiev's Cello Concerto, Op.
 58: when Prokofiev met Rostropovich in the late 1940s, many project ideas opened up.
 One of the ideas was to rewrite the Cello Concerto into what would become Sinfonia Concertante.
-Meanwhile, in the western Europe there was a copy of the unpublished Cello Concerto floating around.
-Boosey jumped to the opportunity to be the first to publish this work in 1951 without the composer's knowledge.
-In 1951, Prokofiev and Rostropovich were well on their way to revising the Concerto, and the publication the piece in its original form was far from Prokofiev's mind.
+Meanwhile, in western Europe, there was a copy of the unpublished Cello Concerto floating around.
+Boosey jumped at the opportunity to be the first to publish this work in 1951 without the composer's knowledge.
+In 1951, Prokofiev and Rostropovich were well on their way to revising the Concerto, and the publication of the piece in its original form was far from Prokofiev's mind.
 I got the chance to review the composer's autograph of the piano reduction.
 In fact, Boosey's premature publication contains text that is not congruent with Prokofiev's final thoughts on the work.
-Thus, the recordings by Starker, Walevska, Isserlis, Gerhardt, and Solow do not reflect the most accurate reading of the work, but just a reading, perhaps passing towards the final version of the original Concerto, Op.
+Thus, the recordings by Starker, Walevska, Isserlis, Gerhardt, and Solow do not reflect the most accurate reading of the work, but just reading, perhaps passing towards the final version of the original Concerto, Op.
 58.